chaerim-kim/chaerim-kim.github.io/_posts/2020-02-12-machinelearning-introduction.md

     data
   - **Reinforcement learning** – has to do with control.
 Once you have the understanding of the world around you behaviour will change.
-It won’t lead u to same conclusion. (finds max reward)
+It won’t lead you to same conclusion. (finds max reward)
   - When to write a normal program and when to write a ML program?
       - For normal programs, we have an algorithm, we implement it, and it outputs expected outcome.
-      - ML becomes important when u don’t know what exactly u want, but u could provide examples
+      - ML becomes important when you don’t know what exactly you want, but you could provide examples
-          - what music do u like? what exactly do u like about that genre?
+          - what music do you like? what exactly do you like about that genre?
-          - Gather ‘features’, and use them to describe what u acc like
+          - Gather ‘features’, and use them to describe what you acc like

 **Supervised learning**